carlos-afonso/measles/index.md

 The goal of this webpage is to help inform the public about the current Measles Outbreak, by transforming the Measles raw data into helpful visualizations.

-This webpage is a work in progress.
-At the moment, it contains visualizations about New York City only, but more locations will be added soon.

 # New York City (NYC)

 New York City (NYC) provides excellent data about its current Measles Outbreak on its [NYC Health Measles webpage](https://www1.nyc.gov/site/doh/health/health-topics/measles.page){:target="&#95;blank" rel="noopener"}.
 Moreover, the data seems to be update regularly, at least once a week.
 So, the visualizations in this webpage will be updated accordingly.